The First Deception in History

 The focus of this post is another lie, though even more subtle, implied in vs. 5: “for God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil.”

 The hint is ‘that God is holding out on them’ with the idea that God is not sharing, or put another way, that God is not all good.
 God’s ultimate goodness is in question.
 It’s an accusation against God.
 This was the first accusation and all others follow.
-The devil is not merely “the accuser of the brethren” (Rev. 12.10) but of God as well, and stands liable as shown in the Judgment scene which follows.
-Gen. 3.15 gives hope to humanity of The Redeemer.
+The devil is not merely “the accuser of the brethren” (Rev. 12.10) but of God as well, and is called to the judgment scene which follows.
+This is the setting of Gen. 3.15 which gives hope to humanity of The Redeemer: He will crush your head, but you will pierce His heal.